VTimofeenko/confluence_poster/README.md

 # Description

 Supplementary script for writing confluence wiki articles in vim.
-Uses information from config.toml to post the article content to confluence.
+Uses information from the config to post the article content to confluence.

 **Usage**: